chuiqin/irGSEA/README.md

 #> Ensuring feature names don't have underscores or pipes
 #> Object representation is consistent with the most current Seurat version
 #> Calculate AUCell scores
+#> Warning in .AUCell_buildRankings(exprMat = exprMat, featureType = featureType, :
+#> nCores is no longer used.
+It will be deprecated in the next AUCell version.
 #> Warning: Feature names cannot have underscores ('_'), replacing with dashes
 #> ('-')